georgevio/IoT-Embedded/esp-idf/3-Level-Cloud/esp32-s3-websocket_server/readme.md

-# ESP32 WebSocket and MQTT Application
+# ESP32 WebSocket && MQTT Application

 ESP32 application with WiFi, WebSocket server, and MQTT client for AWS IoT.
 It is provides modularity, so you can enable/disable functionalities.